 Once you have arranged the chords, add a rhythm to them to create tension and excitement.
-For example, the chords could play on every crotchet beat, with an accent on the first heat of each based on the first heat of each based on the on the first beat of each bar (see below).
-Choose your own rhythm and apply it to the
+For example, the chords could play on every crotchet beat, with an accent on the first beat of each bar (see below).
+Choose your own rhythm and apply it to the four chords.